mujjasaikumar/Wikipedia-Topic-Explorer/README.md

 - The application retrieves the sections of the Wikipedia page and displays them to the user.

 ### 2. View Section Content
-- Users can click on the section links to view the content of specific sections of the Wikipedia page.
+- Users can submit the section number to view the content of specific sections of the Wikipedia page.

 ### 3. Summarize Sections
 - Users have the option to generate summaries of specific sections using GPT-3.
-- Summarized text is displayed to the user, providing a concise overview of the section content.
+- Summarized text is displayed to the user in json format, providing a concise overview of the section content.

 ### 4. Paraphrase Sections
 - Users can generate paraphrases of specific sections of the Wikipedia page using GPT-3.
-- Paraphrased text is displayed, offering a rephrased version of the section content.
+- Paraphrased text is displayed in json format, offering a rephrased version of the section content.

+### 5. Summarize and Paraphrase Buttons
+- Users can find "Summarize" and "Paraphrase" buttons on top of each section, enabling them to directly summarize or paraphrase the content of that section.

 ## Installation